 Hello!!
-Welcome to this new TIPS, I'm Foxvon.
-Today I will introduce different tools to apply color to our illustrations easily and quickly.
+Welcome to this new TIPS.
+Today I will present different tools to apply color to our illustrations easily and quickly.
 The methods presented here can be applied to any type of style.
 I hope these tips help you.
-Well, without further ado.
+Well, without more to say.

 1. Previous concepts

-First of all, the first thing I can advise you is a previous preparation of colors that you want for your illustration; along the way they may change their minds and decide to use others, but they will already have traveled part of the way, because if they use color theory to select them, if we later want to change them they can use any of the program's tools without having to start the coloring from the beginning.
+First of all, the first thing I can advise you is to prepare the colors you want for your illustration; They may change their mind along the way and decide to use others, but they will already have part of the way, because if they use color theory to select them, if we want to change them later they will be able to use any of the program's tools without having to start coloring from the beginning.

 ► Plan colors

-The program has several tools that we will call "Color Palettes" which are essential to choose and save the colors, now let's see which ones can help us plan them.
+The program has various tools that we will call "Color Palettes" which are essential for choosing and saving colors.
+Let's now see which ones can help us plan them.

-Here is a link to a more detailed explanation of its features, as well as addressing color theory:
+Below I leave a link to a more detailed explanation of its characteristics, in addition to addressing color theory:

-To start, I will recommend using the color palettes because they are practical when choosing colors.
+To begin, I will recommend using color palettes because they are practical when choosing colors.
 Each of these tools can be found in the following path: Window > The options will be from Color Circle to Mix Colors.

 • MIX COLORS

-This tool allows us to mix the colors using a palette that emulates the analog combination, its use is quite intuitive; In addition, it allows us to mix the colors using the texture of any brush.
-Useful for employing color fundamentals in the digital world.
+This tool allows you to mix colors using a palette that emulates analog combination, its use is quite intuitive; In addition, it allows you to mix colors using the texture of any brush.
+Useful for using the fundamentals of color in the digital world.

-These three tools can help us choose colors.
-The color slider allows us to toggle the RGB, HLS and CMYK model.
-From this tool you can get the luminosity, saturation or tones of a color that you have selected from the chromatic circle.
+These three tools can help you choose colors.
+The color slider allows you to toggle the RGB, HLS and CMYK model.
+From this tool you can extract the luminosity, saturation or tones of a color that has been selected from the color wheel.

-As for the Neutral Color panel, you can get the luminosity and saturation of a color or colors, by placing the colors in the reference boxes we can see how they mix with each other.
+As for the Neutral Color panel, you can obtain the luminosity and saturation of a color or colors; by placing the colors in the reference boxes we can see how they mix with each other.

-The approximate color has the utility of obtaining an approximate of your selected color; this now depends on a single color, while the previous one could depend on up to four different colors.
-With the bar that is in the left and upper left section, you can modify the level of gray and white to measure the level of the functions that we choose.
+The approximate color is used to obtain an approximation of your selected color; This now depends on a single color, while the previous one could depend on up to four different colors.
+With the bar found in the left and upper left sections you can modify the level of gray and white to measure the level of the functions we choose.

 We already have our colors, but what happens if we want to use these same colors on another occasion?
 How to save them?
-Well that is a very interesting question; We will see that the program has a palette called "Set of colors", this will help us store them.
+Well that is a very interesting question; We will see that the program has a palette called "Color set", this will help store them.

-First, the palette has default color sets that we can access through the dropdown menu, but we can just as well create our own.
+First, the palette has default color sets that we can access through the drop-down menu, but we can also create our own.

-To create a new set of colors you have to click on the wrench that is in the upper right part, clicking on it will bring up the following window where various options will appear to create, modify, duplicate or delete a set.
+To create a new set of colors, you must click on the wrench at the top right.
+When you click, the following window will appear where various options will appear to create, modify, duplicate or delete a set.

-Once a new set has been created, we can save all the colors we want there, either by right-clicking on an empty space and choosing the "Replace color" option or by clicking on the drop with the plus sign that is in the part lower right.
+Once a new set has been created, we can save all the colors we want there, either by right-clicking on an empty space and choosing the option "Replace color" or by clicking on the drop with the plus sign located in the bottom right.

-Beginners often have trouble visualizing their illustrations with the colors they want, which is why I advise having a semi-clean sketch where we can add the colors.
-With any brush quickly apply the colors below the sketch.
+Beginners usually have trouble visualizing their illustrations with the colors they want, which is why I recommend having a semi-clean sketch where we can add the colors.
+With any brush, quickly apply the colors below the sketch.
 If the composition convinces us, we will be ready to move on to the next step.

-Now, if it turns out that we don't like the composition of colors, it would be tedious to delete everything and start over; luckily there is a function within the program that will make it easier for us to change the color without deleting anything.
+Now, if it turns out that we don't like the color composition, it would be tedious to erase everything and start over; Luckily there is a function within the program that will make it easier for us to change the color without deleting anything.
 CHAN CHAN CHAN...
-And the tool is it?
-Tone/ Contrast/ Brightness.
+And the tool is?
+Tone/contrast/luminosity.

-We can find this tool in the following path: Edition > Tonal correction > Tone/ Contrast/ Brightness.
-As its name says, with its controls we can change the tone, contrast and saturation of the colors that are in the currently selected layer.
+We can find this tool in the following path: Edit > Tonal Correction > Tone/Contrast/Lightness.
+As its name says, with its controls we can change the tone, contrast and saturation of the colors found in the currently selected layer.
 If we place each color on a separate layer we can modify them separately.

 I really like this tool, I love it because it allows me to do thousands of color tests without wasting unnecessary time.